Sharas-/ballotbox/README.md

-# Where are we going to have lunch today?
+#  Where is the team having lunch today?
 Let's vote - majority rules

 ## Usage